Gear I Use: My elk hunting gear list

 Pot: Evernew 0.9L Ti Ultralight pot

-Water Purification: Sawyer Squeeze micro water filter
+Water Purification: Sawyer Micro Squeeze water filter

 Super easy, fast, and light with more flow than the mini.
 Just don’t let it freeze